rahulrj/YahooNewsOnboarding/README.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ![](https://s3-us-west-2.amazonaws.com/helptestbucket/yahoo-news-demo.gif)

 [Here](https://www.youtube.com/watch?v=L8U1ykwiHm8) is the video for a more detailed and fine animation.

+## Blog
+I wrote a blog about this about the process and techniques i followed to make these animations.
+[Here](http://rahulrj.github.io/android/yahoo-animation/) is the post.